LG's G6 phone will lose the modular gimmick

-LG is shifting gears away from what made its previous top-of-the-line phone unique.
+LG is backing away from what made its previous top-of-the-line phone unique.

-The company last year launched the G5, which featured a unique ability: Owners could swap out its bottom "chin" for other parts that added a camera grip or a souped-up speaker.
+The company last year launched the G5, which ventured off the beaten path of phone design: Owners could swap out its bottom "chin" for other parts that added a camera grip or a souped-up speaker.
 In a sea of similar-looking phones, LG hoped that its unusual approach would turn heads.

 It didn't.